 Guided Tours: Experience the Pinang Peranakan Mansion with an experienced tour guide.

-Respectful Etiquette: Dress appropriately and above all respect the cultural significance of the mansion and its artifacts when visiting Pinang Peranakan Mansion.
+Respectful Etiquette: Dress appropriately and above all, respect the cultural significance of the mansion and its artifacts when visiting Pinang Peranakan Mansion.